veilm/veilm.github.io/content/articles/trying-out-berry.md

 Now that I think about it, it's probably easier to simply use ``killall lemonbar ; echo "%{c}$(date)%{c}" | lemonbar -p``.
-I might give that a go later; it will likely perform better over what I just described, the use of a "statusbar" file.
+I might give that a go later; it will likely perform better than what I just described, the use of a "statusbar" file.

 #### berryc